United Church of Christ: Studies and surveys of beliefs

-In 2001, Hartford Institute for Religion Research did a "Faith Communities Today" (FACT) study that included a survey of United Church of Christ beliefs.
+In 2001, the Hartford Institute for Religion Research conducted a "Faith Communities Today" (FACT) study that included a survey of United Church of Christ beliefs.
 Among the results of this were findings that in the UCC, 5.6% of the churches responding to the survey described their members as "very liberal or progressive", 3.4% as "very conservative", 22.4% as "somewhat liberal or progressive", and 23.6% as "somewhat conservative".
 Those results suggested a nearly equal balance between liberal and conservative congregations.
-The self-described "moderate" group, however, was the largest at 45%.
+However, the self-described "moderate" group was the largest at 45%.
 Other statistics found by the Hartford Institute show that 53.2% of members say "the Bible" is the highest source of authority, 16.1% say the "Holy Spirit", 9.2% say "Reason", 6.3% say "Experience", and 6.1% say "Creeds".